JP-Kelly/discogs-vinyl-collection-analysis/data_dictionary.md

 This document provides a detailed description of the data fields used in the Discogs vinyl collection analysis project.
 It outlines the purpose and format of each column across the different datasets.

+## ⚠️ Data Availability

+For security and privacy reasons, only a limited sample of the first 10 records is included in the `discogs_export.csv` file.
+To further mitigate potential risks, the `release_id` values in the related CSV files (`discogs_release_genres.csv` and `discogs_release_styles.csv`) have been restricted to match this sample.

 ## Datasets Overview

 The project uses the following datasets: